Kraken-CI/website/docs/features.md

 The main differentiators of Kraken CI are:

-- massive testing support: hunderds thousands of tests per build
+- massive testing support: hundreds thousands of tests per build
 - focus on hardware testing were hardware is not stable and requires monitoring, rebooting, etc.

 The other features can be grouped in 4 areas: [planning](#planning), [execution](#execution),